adsnyc/E-commerce-Fulfillment-Redesign/README.md

 ---

 ## Acknowledgements
-Thanks to the anonymized stakeholders who shared their operational insights.
+Thanks to the stakeholders who shared their operational insights.

 ---